moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Introduction

-MoQTransport (MoQT) is a transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport
+Media Over QUIC Transport (MOQT) is a transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport
 {{WebTransport}}, for the dissemination of media.
-MoQT utilizes a publish/subscribe workflow in which producers of media publish data in response to subscription requests from a multiplicity of endpoints.
-MoQT supports wide range of use-cases with different resiliency and latency (live, interactive) needs without compromising the scalability and cost effectiveness associated with content delivery networks.
+MOQT utilizes a publish/subscribe workflow in which producers of media publish data in response to subscription requests from a multiplicity of endpoints.
+MOQT supports wide range of use-cases with different resiliency and latency (live, interactive) needs without compromising the scalability and cost effectiveness associated with content delivery networks.

-MoQTransport is a generic protocol is designed to work in concert with multiple MoQ Streaming Formats.
-These MoQ Streaming Formats define how content is encoded, packaged, and mapped to MoQT objects, along with policies for discovery and subscription.
+MOQT is a generic protocol is designed to work in concert with multiple MoQ Streaming Formats.
+These MoQ Streaming Formats define how content is encoded, packaged, and mapped to MOQT objects, along with policies for discovery and subscription.

-* {{model}} describes the object model employed by MoQT
+* {{model}} describes the object model employed by MOQT
-* {{session}} covers aspects of setting up a MoQT session.
+* {{session}} covers aspects of setting up a MOQT session.
 * {{priority-congestion}} covers protocol considerations on prioritization schemes and congestion response overall.
 * {{relays-moq}} covers behavior at the relay entities.
 * {{message}} covers how messages are encoded on the wire.